WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod01/0101-Deploy and administer AD DS.md

 ## Lab scenario

 You are an IT administrator at Contoso Corporation.
 The company is expanding its business and has several new locations.
-The Active Directory Domain Services (AD DS) administration team is currently evaluating the methods available in Windows Server for a rapid and remote domain controller deployment.
+The Active Directory Domain Services (AD DS) administration team is currently evaluating available Windows Server methods for a rapid and remote domain-controller (DC) deployment.
 Also, the team is looking for a way to automate certain AD DS administrative tasks.
-The team wants a fast and seamless deployment of new domain controllers for new locations, and it wants to promote servers to domain controllers from a central location.
+The team wants a fast and seamless deployment of new DCs for new locations, and it wants to promote servers to DCs from a central location.

 ## Exercise 1: Deploy AD DS

 ### Scenario

-Contoso Corporation wants to deploy new domain controllers in remote sites with minimal engagement from the remote IT staff.
-You will use Windows PowerShell to deploy new domain controllers and then validate the deployment using the AD DS Best Practices Analyzer.
+Contoso Corporation wants to deploy new domain controllers in remote sites with minimal engagement from remote IT staff.
+You'll use Windows PowerShell to deploy new DCs and then validate the deployment using the AD DS Best Practices Analyzer.

 The main tasks for this exercise are as follows: